tnear/linux/watch.md

 `watch` runs a command at specified interval.

 ## Specify interval
 Use `-n, --interval` to specify the update interval in seconds.
-The minimum value is 0.1.
+The minimum value is 0.1 seconds.
 The default is 2 seconds.

 Use `Ctrl+C` to cancel.
 ```bash